Guest post by Lise Haller Baggesen.

 Given the note we all recently received, via email, Facebook, Twitter or whatever – you know the one: The “everything-will-not-be-alright” from the Illinois Art Council, which boiled down to: “In this life, things are much harder than the afterworld –this life you’re on your own!”
 Instead of asking how much of our time is left, ask how much of our mind?
 Take a look around (at least you’ve got friends) and if the elevator tries to put us down, punch a higher floor –let’s all move to Minneapolis, to look for the purple banana before they put us on the truck –let’s go crazy!

+Lise Haller Baggesen left her native Denmark in 1992 to study painting in the Netherlands.
+In 2008 she relocated to Chicago with her family.
 In the meantime, her work evolved from a traditional painting practice toward a hybrid practice including curating, writing and immersive multimedia installation work.
 Her first book “Mothernism” was published by Poor Farm Press and Green Lantern Press in 2014.